lucaswkuipers/SafeNumbers/README.md

 # SafeNumbers Swift Macro

-SafeNumbers is a Swift macro that enforces compile-time constraints on numeric types.
-It ensures that numbers declared with it are either positive or negative, as per your requirement.
+SafeNumbers is a Swift macro that aims to provide compile-time constraints to numeric types.

+As of now it can enforce Positive and Negative (through their respective macros).

 ## Features
 - Compile-time checks for positivity and negativity
-- Supports both `Int` and `Double` types
+- Supports both `Int` and `Double` literals
 - Helps improve code safety and readability

 ## Requirements